gogleva/SecretSanta/README.md

 - set default options for C/Y/D/S scores in signalp => more flexible filtering?
 - install SecretSanta from scratch and manage dependencies: Biostrings not imported without bioconductor?
 - fix signalp4 vs signalp 4.1 conflicts
-- add unit tests for large inputs
+- add unit tests for large inputs in signalp:
+    - 1K,
+    - 2K,
+    - long sequences
 - consider having separate helper functions that are used by all/several runners:
     - truncate_seq
     - crop_names
     - smth else?
 - Write vignettes for SecretSanta predict
-- Add links and references to the tool papers
+- Add links and references to the tool papers in function docs and vignette
-- more HPC tests

 expansion:
 - plotting functions for individual peptides (will require full output) signalp